 If forages are running under 7 percent protein, then you likely don’t have enough protein to support the cow and her calf.
 The majority of producers across the United States, unless they have some high-quality forages stockpiled, are not above that level and will need to find additional nutrient sources.

-Protein supplements can be used to help avoid this slip in condition, especially late summer and into fall when cattle pasture grasses are lowest in nutrient value.
+Protein supplements can be used to help avoid this slip in condition, especially late summer and into fall when cattle pasture grasses can be at their lowest nutrition value.

 Adding protein tubs

-are two ways a producer can supplement their cow herd during this time of high nutrient requirement.
-Protein tubs can be fed from mid to late summer through mid-fall, t
+or blocks are two ways a producer can supplement their cow herd during this time of high nutrient requirements.
+Protein supplements can be fed from mid to late summer through mid-fall.

 Protein supplements should be added before cattle start losing body condition, so it pays to plan ahead for pastures that may become nutrient deficient.
 In most cases, pastures see a significant decline in nutrients in the August to September timeframe1